-Until now, the biggest weapon brick-and-mortar retailers have had in their arsenal in the fight against Internet giants like Amazon (NASDAQ:AMZN) was their ability to satisfy customers’ needs and wants with an immediacy that Internet competitors just couldn’t.
+Until now, the biggest weapon brick-and-mortar have had in their arsenal in the fight against Internet giants like Amazon (NASDAQ:AMZN) was their ability to satisfy customers’ needs and wants with an immediacy that Internet competitors just couldn’t.
 But they may not be the sole proprietors of immediate gratification for long.
-Amazon has hinted since September that the company might harness its retail business to expand its same-day delivery service.
+Amazon has hinted since September that the company might harness its retail to expand its same-day delivery service.

 The possibility that Amazon could make its retail business even more competitive has prompted companies from Wal-Mart (NYSE:WMT) to Google (NASDAQ:GOOG) to eBay (NASDAQ:EBAY) to launch services of their own.
 While same-day shipping may be unprofitable, logistically difficult, and beyond customers’ needs, their fear of Amazon has made the service a necessity.